RakhithJK/OfficeDev-teams-toolkit-wiki/Integrate-API-Connection-with-your-Teams-app.md

 ```
 </details>
 <details>
-<summary><b>Azure Active Directory
+<summary><b>Microsoft Entra
 </b></summary>

 There are 2 scenarios here, please choose one of them.
-- Scenario 1 is reusing the project AAD app, make sure your project contains an existing AAD app.
+- Scenario 1 is reusing the project Microsoft Entra app, make sure your project contains an existing Microsoft Entra app.
-- Scenario 2 is using an existing AAD App.
+- Scenario 2 is using an existing Microsoft Entra App.

 Append your Api connection configuration to `env/.env.local`
 ```